Monday, October 28, 2013

 This was a big balloon to fill

-Yes, even the aging Motleys signed up for this opportunity, never having drifted noiselessly through the skies at daybreak.
+Yes, even the ageing Motleys signed up for this opportunity, never having drifted noiselessly through the skies at daybreak.
 The experience was amazing!
 We were speechless, which is just as well.
 Others in our basket held a school reunion of sorts, which let us to wonder how much of this incredible scenery they really took in.
 Back on the ground we toasted our flight with Turkish champagne (lemon fizz), posed for photos with the pilot & ground crew then headed back to our hotel in time for breakfast.

 Clearly, we were not alone...